-Certification/notice must be submitted to Human Resources by the Employee for the above pay described in Sections 7-9.
-Eligible pay will not begin until the first payroll period after Human Resources receives such certification/notice, along with a written request for such pay signed by the Employee and his/her Supervisor.
+Certification/notice must be submitted to the Human Resources office by the Employee for the above pay described in Sections 7-9.
+Eligible pay will begin in the first payroll period after the receipt in the Human Resources office of such certification/notice, along with a written request for such pay signed by the Employee and his/her Supervisor.
 No retroactive pay will be due.